Michael Harris-Love

 Michael Harris-Love (born 1968), is an American physical therapist, rehabilitation scientist, and academic administrator.
 He is a professor within the Department of Physical Medicine and Rehabilitation (PM&R) at the University of Colorado School of Medicine, and the inaugural Joanne Posner-Mayer Endowed Chair in Physical Therapy.
-He also serves as a Health Scientist at the VA Eastern Colorado Geriatrics Research, Education, and Clinical Center (GRECC).
+He also serves as a Health Scientist at the United States Department of Veterans Affairs Eastern Colorado Geriatrics Research, Education, and Clinical Center (GRECC).
 His research focus is the development of sonographic methods for sarcopenia and myosteatosis screening, and characterizing skeletal muscle adaptations in response to exercise-based interventions in older adults with chronic health conditions.
 Harris-Love has contributed to the development of the core set measures for international myositis clinical trials as a member of the International Myositis Outcomes Assessment Study Group.
 As a clinician-investigator at the National Institutes of Health (NIH) Clinical Center, he initiated the development of the Adult Myopathy Assessment Tool.
 Harris-Love has attained Fellowship status within the Gerontological Society of America and the American Physical Therapy Association (APTA).

 Early life and education

-Harris-Love was born and raised in the Krainz Woods neighborhood in East Detroit, MI.
-He completed his undergraduate studies at Northern Arizona University (NAU) in Flagstaff, AZ as a NASA Arizona Space Grant Consortium Intern under the direction of NAU Regents' Professor, Stan L. Lindstedt.
+Harris-Love was born and raised in the Krainz Woods neighborhood in East Detroit, Michigan.
+He completed his undergraduate studies at Northern Arizona University (NAU) in Flagstaff, Arizona as a NASA Arizona Space Grant Consortium Intern under the direction of NAU Regents' Professor, Stan L. Lindstedt.
 Harris-Love received his baccalaureate degree in Exercise Science/Physical Education with honors from Northern Arizona University (NAU) earning the Exercise Science Graduate of the Year award from the NAU College of Health Professions.
-He earned his master's degree in Physical Therapy from the Mayo School of Health Sciences in Rochester, MN.
+He earned his master's degree in Physical Therapy from the Mayo School of Health Sciences in Rochester, Minnesota.
 He completed his doctorate in Health Sciences from the University of Indianapolis. and post-doctoral fellowship (NCR K30) through Georgetown University and Children's National Hospital.